percona/pg_tde/documentation/docs/index/tde-limitations.md

 !!! danger "Risk of corruption when using `pg_rewind` or `pg_tde_rewind` with TDE"
     When TDE is enabled, using `pg_rewind` or `pg_tde_rewind` between diverged PostgreSQL nodes may corrupt encrypted relations.

     This happens because `pg_rewind` and `pg_tde_rewind` copy relation files between the data directories of two clusters.
-In some cases they copy only parts of files, which results in encrypted data that cannot be decrypted by the destination cluster.
+In some cases, only parts of files are replaced, leaving data encrypted with the internal encryption keys of the source cluster.
+This data cannot be decrypted by the destination cluster.

     For more information about how `pg_tde` manages internal encryption keys, see [How pg_tde works](how-does-tde-work.md) and [Encryption of data files](../faq.md#encryption-of-data-files).

     This behavior is inherited from `pg_rewind` and is currently a known issue in `pg_tde_rewind`.